 - Title transfer obligations — with explicit remedies if the developer fails to deliver your title

-Dominican real estate carries specific tax obligations: 3% transfer tax, annual IPI (with no primary-residence exemption for foreigners), and capital gains on resale.
+Dominican real estate carries specific tax obligations: 3% transfer tax, annual IPI, and capital gains on resale.
 Whether to hold the property personally, through a Dominican SRL, or via a foreign entity has real implications for succession, liability, and tax treatment.

 After completing all layers, a comprehensive legal opinion documents every finding and delivers a clear recommendation: proceed, renegotiate, or walk away — before any money has left your account.

 We took the case to court.
-A meticulous review of the contract revealed what the developer hoped no one would find: numerous breaches of the contractual guarantees — missed deadlines, unfulfilled construction milestones, and obligations the developer had simply ignored from the start.
+A meticulous review of the contract revealed numerous breaches of the contractual guarantees — missed deadlines, unfulfilled construction milestones, and obligations the developer had ignored from the start.

 The Bottom Line